 Researchers have identified the sunken vessel as a ship used for long-distance maritime trade.

-The cargo of garum carried by the ship serves as direct and significant evidence of ancient commercial exchanges in the Roman Mediterranean.
-Archaeologists believe that the ship was part of a vast trading network supplying delicacies to elite markets.
-According to experts, this find sheds new light on the economic system, consumer habits, and daily life in the .
+The ship’s cargo of garum is direct evidence of commercial exchange in the Roman Mediterranean.
+Archaeologists believe the ship was part of a vast trading network supplying delicacies to elite markets.
+The find sheds new light on the Roman economy, consumer habits, and daily life in the Roman world.

-Researchers noted that such discoveries are quite rare.
-The positioning of the amphorae on the seabed mirrors the original features of the ship.
+Such discoveries are rare.
+The amphorae’s position on the seabed reflects their original arrangement aboard the ship.
 This will allow scientists to reconstruct the vessel with unprecedented accuracy and possibly learn more about shipbuilding methods, the organization of ancient cargo transport, and maritime routes.

 A strategically important area for navigation

-In ancient times, near Gallipoli and along the entire Salento coastline, there existed a strategically important maritime corridor between the eastern and western Mediterranean.
+In ancient times, the waters near Gallipoli and along the Salento coast formed a key maritime corridor between the eastern and western Mediterranean.

-However, these routes were quite dangerous due to frequent storms and complex coastal morphology.
+However, these routes were quite dangerous due to frequent storms and the coastline’s complex shape.
 Consequently, shipwrecks occurred regularly in this area.

 On the path to excavation

-The Italian Ministry of Culture announced that researchers will soon begin documenting from the ship, conducting thorough studies, excavations, and preservation work.
+The Italian Ministry of Culture announced that researchers will soon begin documenting the wreck, conducting thorough studies, excavations, and preservation work.

 “Underwater heritage is returning to tell its story, which will deepen our understanding of Roman civilization and its vast maritime world,” the ministry stated.